-- Turn on the A/C by pressing the button.
-The light in the button comes on when a fan speed is selected. - 2.
-Make sure the temperature control dial is all the way to the left. - 3.
-Select 🔀 - 4.
+1. Turn on the A/C by pressing the button.
+The indicator in the button comes on when a fan speed is selected.

+- 2. Make sure the temperature is set to maximum cool. - 3.
+Select 🏅 - 4.
 If the outside air is humid, select Recirculation mode.
 If the outside air is dry, select Fresh Air mode. - 5.
 Set the fan to the desired speed.